Frique/VVV/README.md

 ### Todo
 - Drop & reimport a database if it already exists (adds the ability to overwrite with newer version)
-- Automate/simplify project / virtual host / symlink / database management
+- Automate/simplify project / virtual host / symlink / database management (Create custom setup file to manage everything in 1 place?)
 - Avoid checking if the ubuntu box is up to date
 - No Xdebug?
 - PHP7